14. Appendices

 - in [6]: execute it

-- in [7]: the result of the execution: the [ARTICLES] table has been created.
+- in [7]: the result of execution: table [ARTICLES] has been created.

-- in [8]: we request to view its contents
+- in [8]: we ask to see its contents

-The ADO.NET connector is the set of classes that allow a .NET application to use the SQL Server Express 2005 DBMS.
-The connector classes are in the [System.Data] namespace, natively available on any .NET platform.
+The ADO.NET connector is the set of classes that enable a .NET application to use the SGBD SQL Server Express 2005.
+The connector classes are in the [System.Data] namespace, natively available on all .NET platforms.

 14.2.1.
 Installation